bryanakitchen/RESTful/README.md

 # RESTful

 RESTful is a browser-based API client that allows users to make RESTful calls to an API.
-A user's calls are kept in localStorage and displayed for easy reference.
+A users calls are kept in localStorage and displayed for easy reference.

 RESTful was created using React and styled with styled-components.